Select Page

 Other forms of treatment are:

-- Physical Therapy – for boys who have dyspraxia and poor muscle tone, physical therapy helps to improve muscle strength and coordination.
+• Physical Therapy – for boys with dyspraxia and poor muscle tone, physical therapy helps improve muscle strength and coordination.

-Despite the symptoms of Klinefelter’s and the extra challenges caused by it, most people with KS have normal relationships and the same independence as others.
-Life expectancy is also the same as men without the condition so there is no reason why with the right treatment and family support that a person with this diagnosis can’t lead a full and happy life.
+Despite the symptoms of Klinefelter’s and the extra challenges caused by it, most people with Klinefelter’s have normal relationships and the same independence as others.
+Life expectancy is also the same as that of men without the condition, so there is no reason why, with the right treatment and family support, a person with this diagnosis can’t lead a full and happy life.